Cruise Ship Officer

 How could the passengers on that Carnival cruise ship have been stranded for so long?
 Why couldn't Carnival or the coast guard just send other boats to pick them up?

-Asked by WTF? over 11 years ago
+Asked by WTF? almost 12 years ago

 How much do do you think a captain as F Schettino makes every year?How long does it take to reach that rank?